AleenaTim/IGN_Code_Foo_Frontend/hisui_powerplant_answer.md

 Q: How much electricity does it take to fully power Jubilife village?
 - According to National Geographic, what classifies something as a village is "a small settlement usually found in a rural setting.
 It is generally larger than a "hamlet" but smaller than a "town".
 Some geographers specifically define a village as having between 500 and 2,500 inhabitants.".
 On average, it takes around 1.8KW to fully power a village.
 If we were to consider the lack of electricity usage in Jubilife's village sublocations, it would take way less electricity but we will use 1.8KW as our baseline.
 - Need to calculate the ratio to find how many MW it takes to fully power the village: (1MW/1000KW) = (x/1.8KW) => x = 0.0018MW
 - Based on the question, it doesn't have a specific duration for how much electricity it takes to fully power Jubilife village so the answer would just be **1 Voltorb**.
+- If we were to fully power the whole village for 1 day:

+1 day = 86400 seconds

+Thunderbolt can be channeled for a maximum of 5 seconds then uses up 1 PP

+86400 sec / 5 = 17280 times

+17280 * 0.0018MW = 31.104MW

+Each Voltorb can generate a maximum of 15MW until it uses up all its PP. With a minimum of **3 Voltorbs**, you can generate 45MW in total to keep Jubilife village powered for a day.

 **Step 4: Consider possibilities/risks:**
-- For the sake of redundancy, in case one or more of the Voltorbs is unusable for whatever reason (out of PP, got KO'd by another Voltorb, "accidentally" self-destruct or escaped), we can have at least 2 Voltorbs (the more, the merrier) and each individual Voltorb will alternate giving the other Voltorb a chance to recover and have their own free time as well (because we are a humane society of pokemon trainers/researchers).
+- For the sake of redundancy, in case one or more of the Voltorbs is unusable for whatever reason (out of PP, got KO'd by another Voltorb, "accidentally" self-destruct or escaped), we can have at least 3 Voltorbs (the more, the merrier) and each individual Voltorb will alternate giving the other Voltorb a chance to recover and have their own free time as well (because we are a humane society of pokemon trainers/researchers).
 - Batteries can be effective at containing electricity in case of emergencies
 - Risk of Voltorbs self-destructing randomly so they need extreme supervision